RizeLabs/encifher-docs/docs/tutorials/deploy-first-contract.md

 This line does couple of things
 - It verifies that the encrypted vote has correct format or not via `_inputProof`.
-- Makes sure the user has encrypted either a boolean value.
+- Makes sure the user has encrypted either of the boolean values.
 - Finally it stores the encrypted value of true / false in `userVote` variable.

 I'll skip the next line since it's straightforward

-Now below we are allowing the `msg.sender` for the scope of his transaction to be able to play with the `_candidateProposal.totalVotes` encrypted value since the user want to increase / decrease total votes for the proposal.
-We use `allowTransient` since we want to give him permission just for the scope of the transaction.
+Now, below, we are allowing the `msg.sender` to manipulate the `_candidateProposal.totalVotes` encrypted value within the scope of their transaction, as the user wants to increase or decrease the total votes for the proposal.
+We use `allowTransient` to grant this permission only for the duration of the transaction.

 ```js
 TFHE.allowTransient(_candidateProposal.totalVotes, msg.sender);
 ```
-Now comes the juicy part!
+Now here comes the juicy part!🤩

 ```js
 _candidateProposal.totalVotes =